We have finally found what seems like the family travellers dream – a stroller that you can take (almost) anywhere

 5. Comparison to other compact strollers

-We have personally owned the Quinny Zapp, Baby Jogger City Mini (single & double), a Maclaren XT and the Mountain Buggy Nano.
-We also borrowed a Baby Zen Yoyo for comparative purposes but have not personally taken this on a flight.
+We have personally owned the Quinny Zapp (discontinued now the Quinny Zapp Xtra), the Baby Jogger City Mini (now the Baby Jogger City Mini 2), Maclaren XT and the Mountain Buggy Nano.
+We also borrowed a Baby Zen Yoyo+ for comparative purposes but have not personally taken this on a flight.

-Of these brands, only the Nano and the Yoyo fit on a plane, the others are slightly too large due to their length (like the Maclaren umbrella style) or their wheels sticking out.
+Of these brands, only the Nano and the Babyzen Yoyo+ fit in a plane overhead locker, the others are slightly too large due to their length (like the Maclaren umbrella style) or their wheels sticking out.
 Here’s how they stack up on the specs.